 Benefits and Perks

-Compensation averages $59K for California State University alumni, making their earnings most comparable to SF State grads.
+Among alumni of similar schools, California State University grads (who make an average of about $59K) earn salaries most similar to SF State alumni.
 Other schools similar to SF State include California State University-East Bay, San Jose State University, and Sonoma State University.